gandm/language-babel/README.md

 ## Interface to Babel V6 & V5

+language-babel fully supports the Babel JavaScript transpiler versions 5 and 6.

 Options in the language-babel package settings and/or in `.languagebabel` project based JSON files allow for Babel validations to be carried out on a file saves using `.babelrc` options.
 A file tree context menu - `Babel Transpile` - is also provided that allows whole directories to be transpiled obeying any `.babelrc` and `.languagebabel` settings.
 Even if using a workflow such as gulp, webpack, etc, this can be very useful.
 Additional options allow the output from Babel (transpiled code and maps ) to be output to other directories.

 It is also possible to preview any source file as Babel would output it.

 #### Previewing

 Babel v5 and Babel v6 code can be previewed as shown bellow.
 Source mapping keeps the ES201x file's cursor in step with the transpiled codes cursor.
-This feature requires the Atom package  [source-preview](https://atom.io/packages/source-preview).
+This feature requires the Atom package  [source-preview](https://atom.io/packages/source-preview) in which `language-babel` becomes a provider of transpiled output which `source-preview` as a consumes. `source-preview` provides a keyboard toggle to view the current file.
+As with transpiling described below, a project must have relevant `.babelrc`, `package.json` and `node_modules`

 ![example](https://cloud.githubusercontent.com/assets/2313237/12490818/7535fc50-c06f-11e5-8752-ec0878c5205c.gif)

 #### Transpiling

 This package works by using the concept of a project folder which we assume contains a project or even nested projects any of which may contain a Babel project.
-In a Babel project we expect to see one or more `.babelrc` files, a `node_modules` folder at the root of the project containing an optional `babel-core` and other babel plugins/presets as determined by the project's `package.json` file.
+In a Babel project we expect to see one or more `.babelrc` files,  `node_modules` folders at the root's of the project containing an optional `babel-core` (either v5 or v6)  and other babel plugins/presets as determined by the project's `package.json` file.
 In addition we may expect to see one or more `.languagebabel` files in the project.
 Projects are either implicit (an Atom project folder) or explicit (denoted by a `.languagebabel` property of `"projectRoot": true`).
 If no `babel-core` is found in the project then a version will be provided by the package but this will be a Babel Version 6 instance.
 Plugins and presets will not be provided by the package.

 A trivial example project that shows examples of using `.languagebabel` and `.babelrc` files may be found [here](https://github.com/gandm/example-language-babel).